 As a child, I remember taking my sketchbook to the art museum.
-Of its 227,000 objects there were two I chose to draw: Nandi, the sacred bull and Duchamp’s Large Glass.
-Unbeknownst to me, two others were attracted to the same strange seminal work, decades earlier - Jasper Johns and Robert Rauschenberg.
+Of its 227,000 objects, one I was particularly drawn to was Duchamp’s Large Glass.
+Two others were attracted to the same strange seminal work, decades earlier - Jasper Johns and Robert Rauschenberg.
 There in Philadelphia sat the seed that sprouted postmodernism - reassessing the nature of representation and challenging artistic convention - a movement I would grow to contemplate at Cunningham’s memorial in 2009.
 And at that event, sat curators Carlos Basualdo and Erica F. Battle, who were planting the seeds for the exhibition that would bring it all full-circle.

 Dancing Around the Bride looks at the interwoven lives of Marcel Duchamp (the senior figure), John Cage (composer), Merce Cunningham (choreographer) Robert Rauschenberg (artist) and Jasper Johns (artist).
 Commonalities between these artists included use of chance procedures, everyday objects, process over product, and blurring the boundaries between art and life.